dhanyamankad/multimodal-qa/README.md

 # Multimodal Q&A Pro — ByteSized Brains

-GenAI Summer of Code · Hackathon 2026 · Problem Statement 5 (Hard)
+GenAI Summer of Code · Hackathon 2026 · Problem Statement 5

 An agentic Q&A assistant that reasons across **your uploaded documents**, **live web search**, and **images** — and decides on its own which source(s)